ice3-software/between-kit/Tests/README.md

 #Unit Tests

-Here be our unit test harness application.
+Here be our unit test harness.
 To run the unit tests:

 	./Build/run_tests.sh